ring-team/KarstNSim_Public/config_reference.md

 - `create_vset_sampling: <bool>` — save the sampling points as a Pointset.
 - `create_nghb_graph: <bool>` — save the neighbor graph as a polyline object.
 Warning: Heavy object!
 - `create_nghb_graph_property: <bool>` — add per-segment properties (cost components) to the saved neighbor graph.
 Warning: Very Heavy object!
+- `create_solved_connectivity_matrix: <bool>` — save the connectivity matrix after all ambiguous (`2`) associations have been resolved.
+This output option is independent of `use_user_connectivity_matrix`; it can therefore be enabled for both user-matrix and generated all-ambiguous modes.
 - `create_grid: <bool>` — export a voxet with useful scalar properties (e.g., density, IKP).
 This is useful because ghost-rocks printed onto IKP modify the IKP property during the simulation.